For student year

 Helps teachers to

-Students who are socially isolated need support to feel accepted and fit in.
-You can support these students by remembering to plan for your student interactions when you structure the learning and social life of your classroom.
+Some students, including those on the autism spectrum, may have difficulty with social interactions and need support to feel accepted and fit in.
+You can support these students by planning genuine student interactions when you structure the learning and social life of your classroom.
 Proactive planning to interact with every student will develop and practice friendly and responsive interaction “styles” that will encourage communication exchanges and help build your relationships with students.

 How the practice works